 Why Mulch Lawn Clippings into the Lawn?

-Recycling grass clippings back into the lawn can account for up to one pound of a lawn's annual nitrogen requirements.
-A typical lawn needs up to four pounds of nitrogen annually for healthy growth.
-Returning the clippings to the lawn can effectively cut out one full fertilizer application saving time, money, and labor.
-Clippings are rapidly devoured by worms, beneficial bacteria and fungus, increasing the diversity and activity of the intricate food web.
+Recycling grass clippings back into the lawn can contribute up to 1 pound of a lawn's annual nitrogen requirements.
+A typical lawn needs up to four pounds of nitrogen annually for healthy growth, so returning the clippings to the lawn can effectively cut out one full fertilizer application, saving time, money, and labor.
+Clippings are rapidly devoured by worms, beneficial bacteria, and fungus, increasing the diversity and activity of the intricate food web.

-If the soil biology benefits are not enough to start mulching grass clippings back into the lawn then maybe the financial rewards may help.
+If the soil biology benefits are not enough to convince you to mulch grass clippings back into the lawn, then maybe the financial rewards will help.
 A collection system on a lawnmower is far more expensive than a mulching kit.
 The more times clippings are handled, the more labor is involved.
 A collection system needs to be emptied, the clippings then need to be put somewhere, either on-site or taken away.
 If these extra steps do not increase the overall costs of a lawn care service, it certainly contributes to labor, fuel, and machinery maintenance budgets.

 - If the lawn has gone un-mowed for over a week due to rain or some other circumstance, it may be wiser to collect the clippings or at the very least mow over the clumps several times to distribute them better.